milanfusco/mcFramework/README.md

 For a comprehensive example with visualizations, see [`demo.py`](demo.py) which demonstrates Pi estimation and portfolio simulations with detailed plots.

-## Parallel execution becomes multiplatform (Version )
+## Cross-platform parallel execution

 `MonteCarloSimulation.run(..., parallel=True)` automatically decides between threads and processes.
 On POSIX platforms NumPy releases the GIL, so the framework keeps using threads for `parallel_backend="auto"`.
-Starting with this release the same `auto` setting resolves to **processes on Windows**, which restores the expected speed-ups when Python threads serialize under the GIL.
+The same `auto` setting resolves to **processes on Windows**, which restores the expected speed-ups when Python threads serialize under the GIL.

 You can still override the backend explicitly by setting `parallel_backend` to `"thread"` or `"process"`.